AshishSingh517/VectorSimilarityTool/README.md

 2. Euclidean Distance
 The Euclidean Distance calculates the distance between two vectors in Euclidean space.
 It measures the straight-line distance between the vectors' endpoints.

-3. Jaccard Similarity
+3. Jaccard Distance
-The Jaccard Similarity measures the similarity between sets.
+The Jaccard distance measures the distance between sets.
 It calculates the size of the intersection divided by the size of the union of the sets.

 4. Manhattan Distance
 The Manhattan Distance calculates the distance between two vectors by summing the absolute differences between their corresponding elements.
 It represents the distance required to travel from one point to another in a grid-like path.